 Digital Scholarship Initiatives began at Walker Library several years ago as a way to build out the library’s collections digitally.
 More recently, other initiatives have been added including JEWLScholar; Journal Hosting services; the creation of a collaborative Digital Partners group; and a Digital Scholarship Lab (DSL) dedicated to faculty and advanced students who enhance research by using digital tools, collaborating on digital projects, and disseminating research through digital platforms.

 To learn more about the interdisciplinary goals and mission of the Digital Scholarship Lab, read our Criteria for Digital Scholarship.
 To review some of our internal publications, such as the annual digital scholarship center assessment (referred to as Digital Scholarship Initiatives Highlights), or our institutional repository documentation (submission instructions, deposit license agreement, and author guidelines), review our Digital Scholarship Initiatives Publications.

 Our digital collections document diverse elements of the history of Middle Tennessee State University, Rutherford County, and the state.
 They have been developed by the James E. Walker Library in collaboration with a variety of partners.

 On-campus partners include the Albert Gore Research Center, the Center for Cedar Glade Studies , the Center for Historic Preservation, the Center of Popular Music, and the Public History program of the Department of History.

 Off-campus partners include the Arts Center of Cannon County, Rutherford County Historical Society, Rutherford County Archive, Vanderbilt University and others, including private donors of key materials.

 Ken Middleton, Professor and Digital Projects Librarian

-A. Miller, Assistant Professor and Digital Scholarship Librarian
+A. Miller, Associate Professor and Digital Scholarship Librarian